RichardErkhov/photocompression/README.md

 #TODO not write kmeans into folder, just leave them in memory

 #TODO remove opencv from there to lower compiled program's weight

+#TODO make it to work with different resolutions